Lab 4: Client Side Javascript

 Watch this video to see how you can debug using the developer tools in your browser:

-In this week's lab we'll build a calendar that allows the addition and modification of events.
-The objectives are to:
+In this week's lab we'll build a calendar that allows the addition (and modification) of events.

 Starting here we'll be creating and editing files within the Calendar folder of the repository.